mitre-ace-direct/ace-direct/README.md

 $  ./install_node.sh  # see the usage, then execute it with the correct parameters
 ```

-After executing this script, proceed to this section to complete the installation: [Application servers](#application-servers) .
+After executing this script, try to access the portals.
+See [Accessing the websites](#accessing-the-websites) .

 Manual instructions are below.

 ### Manual acenode Installation